wp-plugins/activecampaign-subscription-forms/readme.txt

 2. Selecting the subscription form to display
 3. Confirmation that your settings have been saved
 4. Viewing the subscription form on the public side when using the plugin
+5. Using the [activecampaign] shortcode in a blog post
+6. Viewing the output of the [activecampaign] shortcode

 == Changelog ==